danday74/docker-nginx-lua/README.md

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Please use free and do whatever you want with it!
+APACHE LICENSE-2.0 ..
+In other words, please use freely and do whatever you want with it!